zachpino/digidevf17/week7/homework.md

 Extra Challenge: could a button be used as a collision sensor?

 ##### Other RasPi Uses
 Investigate another use for your Raspberry Pi over break.
 Game console, musical instrument, under tv media box, scientific cluster...
+Report back to class after break.

-###### Purchases
+##### Purchases
 - Please [purchase a USB power pack](https://www.amazon.com/ZILU-4400mAh-Portable-External-Motorola/dp/B00MWV1TJ6/ref=sr_1_1?ie=UTF8&qid=1507249484&sr=8-1&keywords=zilu+smart) for your Raspberry Pi.
 - Please purchase an interesting sensor from [this set of pages](https://www.sparkfun.com/categories/23).
 Clear it with Zach first to avoid wasting money!